-Along with its needed effects, hydrochlorothiazide / quinapril may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, hydrochlorothiazide / quinapril may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / quinapril:Less common
+If any of the following side effects occur while taking hydrochlorothiazide / quinapril, check with your doctor immediately:Less common

 - Cough producing mucus

 - dizziness, faintness, or lightheadedness when getting up suddenly from a lying or sitting position

 - increase in heart rate

 - irregular heartbeat

 - numbness, tingling, pain, or weakness in the hands or feet

 - rapid breathing